-The University of North Carolina offers a 2 -year corneal and external disease fellowship under faculty mentors, Neil Chungfat, MD and Rich Davis, MD.
+The University of North Carolina offers a 2 -year corneal and external disease fellowship under faculty mentors.
 The fellowship provides extensive training in all aspects of diagnosis, clinical care, and surgical management of cornea and external diseases.

 The corneal fellow examines patients at the UNC Kittner Eye Center with close mentoring by the cornea faculty.
 The surgical experience includes cataract, corneal, conjunctiva, and anterior segment reconstruction surgery.
 Corneal surgery includes relaxing incisions for astigmatism, debridement for anterior basement membrane disease including Salzmann’s nodular degeneration.
 Corneal transplantation, a central focus includes full thickness keratoplasty, DSAEK, and DMEK.
 Other surgical procedures include conjunctivoplasty for conjunctivochalasis; pterygium excision, surgical and medical management for conjunctival carcinoma in situ.